Sebastian Lane: Sebastian Lane Band

 In 2018 he decided to focus on his own music and developed the Sebastian Lane Band.
 This group is a modern age rock band with influences from Lane's blues heritage.
 The group features Lane on vocals and lead guitar, Ben Curran on guitar, Dain Armbrust on bass guitar, Kevin Fries on drums and Mitch Towne on keyboards.
 Occasionally, Grace Calderon, joins the ensemble.
 Several of these musicians started with the Omaha Blues Society and their program called Blues Ed.
 Curran was accepted into Berklee College of Music.

 Lane released his debut album, Walkin' By Myself in July 2018.
 The album featured Eric Gales on the song "Jezebel" and Christone "Kingfish" Ingram on a cover of blues standard "Catfish Blues".
 The album, and their growing support in the midwest landed them opening spots with Jimmie Vaughan, Robert Randolph, Marcus King Band, Eric Gales, Joanne Shaw Taylor, Indigenous, Anthony Gomes, Albert Castiglia and others.

 Lane was nominated as both "Artist of the Year" and "Best Blues Artist" in the Omaha Entertainment and Arts Awards.
 Their album accumulated over a quarter million streams on Apple Music and Spotify across over 30 different countries.

+Medical Career

+Lane completed General surgery Residency (medicine) training in 2026 at Creighton University and is now serving as the Trauma Medical Director at CHI Health - Mercy hospital while operating as a General Surgeon in Omaha, Nebraska and Council Bluffs, Iowa.